 If you wish to receive press releases (in Latvian) issued by the Press Service, please subscribe at email@example.com.
 Please contact the Press Service for further information concerning press releases in English.

 Photos and videos related to the Saeima

 Photos related to the work of the Saeima can be downloaded at Flickr.
-A gallery containing videos related to the work of the Saeima can be found at YouTube.
+A gallery containing videos related to the work of the Saeima can be found at YouTube and Vimeo.
 When using a photo or video, please give credit to the Saeima.

-Pictures and video material published on the Saeima website, included in the Saeima’s publications and informative materials, as well as uploaded on the Saeima’s picture account on Flickr and on the Saeima’s channel on YouTube (hereinafter – audiovisual material), are the property of the Saeima Chancellery and thus are subject to the Copyright Law.
+Pictures and video material published on the Saeima website, included in the Saeima’s publications and informative materials, as well as uploaded on the Saeima’s picture account on Flickr and on the Saeima’s channel on YouTube and Vimeo (hereinafter – audiovisual material), are the property of the Saeima Administration and thus are subject to the Copyright Law.

-When publishing audiovisual material, it is mandatory to give credit to the right-holder, i.e., the Saeima Chancellery.
+When publishing audiovisual material, it is mandatory to give credit to the author and the right-holder, i.e. the Saeima Administration.

 Depending on the nature of the copyright violation and consequences thereof, the violator will be held criminally or administratively liable in accordance with the law.

-When publishing audiovisual material electronically, it is desirable to include a hyperlink to the source – for example, the Saeima website, the parliament’s account on Flickr or its channel on YouTube.
+When publishing audiovisual material electronically, it is desirable to include a hyperlink to the source – for example, the Saeima website, the parliament’s account on Flickr or its channel on YouTube or Vimeo.